 You guessed it… Another RFC.
 It adds the ability to use another hash function as well as some other goodies.

-Long story short, it not widespread enough to use it.
+Long story short, it is not widespread enough to use it.

 Enough history, how does HTTP Digest Auth compare based on our framework?